SylTi/bitfunding/README.md

 ## Platform Workflow : Project
 1. Create a user.
 2. Create a project, enter details and valid BTC Address
-3. Wait for contribution
+3. Wait for a contribution
-4. When the deadline is met, admin manually either send the bitcoin from is offline wallet to the address specified on the project if the goal are met.
+4. When the deadline is met, admin manually either send the bitcoin from is offline wallet to the address specified on the project if the goal is met.
 Or send back the money to the contributors.

 ## Coding / Contributing

 * Fork and make pull request.
-* Use generator to follow app conventions doc @ https://github.com/DaftMonk/generator-angular-fullstack
+* Use the generator to follow the app conventions doc @ https://github.com/DaftMonk/generator-angular-fullstack
 * To lunch coding webserver : `grunt serve`
 * To publish the app on Heroku : `grunt build && cd dist && grunt buildcontrol:heroku`